- The combination of Clubs shall be called the Mid-Yorkshire Sunday Cricket League.

 - Captains must exchange team sheets at the toss of the coin and hand them to the Umpires for inspection (players under 21 must be identified to the Umpires).

 - In the event of a team being a player short at the start of the match, a substitute shall be allowed for the first 10 overs.
-If however, the player is not in attendance or on the field of play after this period, he cannot take any part in the match.
+However, if the player is not in attendance or on the field of play after this period, he cannot take any part in the match.
 The substitute may continue to field but not bat, bowl or keep wicket; the Umpires must be kept informed at all times of the situation.

 - A team shall be not less than 8 players.
 If 8 players are not in attendance for the start of the match, the game will be forfeit and maximum points awarded to the non-offending team.